drimers/rabbitmq/README.md

   If everything works you will see the message in the browser:
   "The message was sent to Message broker!!!"

-4. To test Json functionality create Post request with Postman.
+4. To test Json functionality create Post request as a body parameter with Postman.
   Copy link below into Postman:
   http://localhost:8080/api/v1/student
   Provide json parameters into post request for example: